 Save time by choosing off-peak hours for chores.
 Hit the gym when it’s not full.
 Start back home when the traffic is lean.

 This is largely to only get a hard look at your own life- and meant only for you.
 Day One is a great app to start the journal habit.

 Here’s a look at Tim Ferriss’ journal.

 You are human.
 Your partner is human.
-Your kids are kids and human.
+Your kids are kids and humans.

-Let go the urge to stress over the last speck of dirt on your counter or moulding your child into a role-model for others.
+Let go of the urge to stress over the last speck of dirt on your counter or molding your child into a role-model for others.

 Put down your phone when you are playing or reading with your child.
 Better still, switch it off.

 Also Read: Timeless Parenting in the 21st Century